List of Dragon Ball characters: Grandpa Gohan

 Grandpa Son Gohan (孫 悟飯 じいちゃん, Son Gohan Jīsan; FUNimation "Grandpa Gohan", Viz "Son Gohan"), is the adoptive grandfather of Son Goku, whom he found in a crashed spaceship.
 Having originally studied under Master Roshi and learned the Kamehameha technique from him, he adopts Goku and teaches him martial arts.
-He warns Son Goku not to look at the full moon, but Son Goku disobeys him and accidentally kills him while on a rampage in his giant ape form.
-Son Goku does not learn this until Vegeta IV turns into an ape and tells Son Goku about the transformations.
-He is brought back to life for one day by Baba Uranai to fight Son Goku and see his growth as a martial artist.
+He warns Goku not to look at the full moon, but Goku disobeys him and accidentally kills him while on a rampage in his giant ape form.
+Goku does not learn this until Vegeta turns into an ape and tells Goku about the transformations.
+He is brought back to life for one day by Baba Uranai to fight Goku and see his growth as a martial artist.
+Goku later names his first son Gohan in his grandfather's honor.
 In the anime, he later appears as an assistant to Annin (アンニン), the ruler of the "magical furnace".
 He is voiced by Osamu Saka in the Japanese version of the original series, Kinpei Azusa in Bardock: The Father of Goku, and Shigeru Chiba in Dragon Ball Kai.
 In the Funimation dub of the series, he is voiced by Christopher Sabat.
 He is portrayed by Randall Duk Kim in the American live-action film Dragonball Evolution; his voice was dubbed by Hiroya Ishimaru in the Japanese version.
 Grandpa Gohan briefly appears in the final chapter of Jaco the Galactic Patrolman, which is set before Dragon Ball.